rossibarra/gsize/readme.md

 #### Files

+CDP.csv genome size and fraction of repetitive sequences (estimated using mosaik 1.0) for the first 96 samples of the CDP.

+depths: depth data, each row is: LINE TOTAL_READS TOTAL_BP_ALIGNED MEAN_FPKM WEIGHTED_MEAN_FPKM where weighting is done on gene length

 seed_size.Rmd: R markdown of NAM genome size from Chia et al. vs. phenotype data from Panzea.
 Shows plant height flowering time correlation, but not with seed size.